In-person Poster Presenter Guidelines

 6:30 p.m. – “S” posters must be removed

-Posters for the in-person session should be no larger than 3’8” wide by 3’10” tall.
-Posters that are larger than 3’8” wide by 3’10” tall will be removed.
-Please note that the posters should be formatted in a vertical (portrait) layout.
-Each poster will share an 8′ board with another presenter.
+Posters for the in-person session should be no larger than 48″ wide by 44” tall.
+Posters that are larger will be removed.
+To allow for maximum spacing between each poster, each poster should be placed in the middle of the board.

 Please keep personal items with you at all times.
 GSA cannot be responsible for items left in the hall including but not limited to poster tubes, purses, backpacks, etc.